 This requirement is aimed at ensuring the physical security of systems and devices that store, process, or transmit cardholder data.
 Restricting physical access helps prevent unauthorized individuals from physically compromising cardholder data, such as through theft or tampering.

-Tips for compliance:
+Tips for compliance

 - Implement physical access control mechanisms to restrict access to areas containing cardholder data, including access control systems, key cards, biometric authentication, surveillance, visitor logs, and other security measures.